our daughter

 I have never been upset at my birth mother because she never left me.
 She was just as involved in my life as my adoptive parents.
 I have learned so much from my life story and situation, that I believe adoption is one of the most beautiful acts of kindness you can do for your family.
 I believe that when you give up your children for adoption for any unfortunate reason, you are creating an opportunity for another family to flourish.
 I plan on one day adopting my own child.

-More Information on Adopted Children and Parents
+More Information on Raising Adopted Children

 Adopted children who are now grown can tell us a lot about how to raise an adopted child.
 Here are some tips.